libretro/docs/docs/library/mkxp-z.md

 The default set of preload scripts provided with mkxp-z is embedded in the core and available by default to remove the need to manually copy them into the preload script directory.

-Native cheats are run as Ruby scripts in the video frame immediately after enabling them.
+Native cheats are run as Ruby scripts.
+They can be used, for example, to change the contents of `$game_switches`.

 ## Core options